ciaeric/ciaeric.github.io/_posts/2018-07-28-Custom-Function-API.md

 This blog introduces how to create a "custom function" in Power BI, and I am using geocoding in Power BI by connecting 3rd party API as an practice to understand how "custom function" works.

-To be honest, I thought if I want to create a powerful custom function, I need to grasp M language at a certain level first to write some codes to do this job, because all the samples I've seen are with many lines M scripts.
+To be honest, at first beginning I think if I want to create a powerful custom function, I have to grasp M language at a certain level first to do this job, because all the samples I've seen are with many lines M scripts.

-E.g. The function scripts of geocoding using API
+E.g. The M scripts of the function in this blog

 ```
 let